 Hootsuite lets you schedule them in advance and can manage Facebook, Twitter, and Instagram for you.

 Buffer – To keep up on social media, Buffer has a clean layout that’s easy to use.
-Scheduling your social sharing in advance makes it easy to concentrate on client projects instead of getting bogged down with the day-to-day operations.
+Scheduling your social sharing in advance makes it easy to concentrate on client projects instead of getting bogged down with day-to-day operations.

 Canva – As a VA, you’ll need graphics.
 Whether for yourself or clients, Canva makes it easy.
 It’s powerful graphic design software for beginners.
 Using the templates is a quick way to get started.

 LastPass – Every time you create a new account, you get a new password.
 How do you organize them and keep them straight?
 LastPass can help.
 It’s a secure way to store all of your passwords and login information.
-It syncs to your mobile device, computer, and has a browser extension so you can always access it.
+It syncs to your mobile device, or computer, and has a browser extension so you can always access it.

 Noisli – Working from home can get quiet.
 Sometimes you need background noise.
 Noisli lets you pick from rain, white noise, and even a coffee shop to help boost your productivity.

 When asking yourself what do I need to become a virtual assistant, the answer is just to start!

 Being your own boss comes with a lot of perks, and it isn’t as complicated as you might think.
 It’s the perfect way for stay at home mums to make money.

 Narrowing down your choices to a few services you’re good at, like social media, data entry, writing, email, or customer service, can help you focus on a client base.